orchetect/PListKit/README.md

 To add PListKit to your Xcode project:

-1. Select File → Swift Packages → Add Package Depedancy
+1. Select File → Swift Packages → Add Package Dependency
 2. Add package using  `https://github.com/orchetect/PListKit` as the URL.

 ## Documentation